mjcull/R4H2O/manuscript/4_tidyverse.md

 Q> Add the trend line the THM time series.
 Experiment with the two different methods.

 The last geom discussed in this section is the boxplot, considered in the first [case study](#casestudy1).
 To create a boxplot, just follow the same principles.
 The code below selects the turbidity measures for the Merton and Southwold zones.
+Note that we use the or operator because a sample cannot be taken in two zones.

 {format: r, line-numbers: false}
 ```